 The temple must be rebuilt and the sacrifices reestablished on the Temple Mount before the return of Jesus the Messiah.
 The Temple in Israel plays a key role in Israel’s history and Daniel's 70th Week.
 In the history of Israel there have been two temples; First, the temple of Solomon was completed in 959 B.C. and destroyed in 586 B.C. by the Babylonians led by Nebuchadnezzar.
 (See 1 Chronicles 28, 2 Chronicles 3 and Daniel 1:1-2.)
 The second temple was built after the nation returned to Jerusalem around 520 B.C.
 This is the temple Christ came to, and is called Herod’s temple in the N.T.
 It was destroyed in 70 A.D. by General Titus and the Roman Legion.
 In Revelation 11 John is told to measure a future third temple.
-It will be rebuilt prior to the End Times, and it will be there that Antichrist will declare himself to be God at the mid-point of Daniel's 70th Week.
-See 2 Thessalonians 2:3-4.
-This Abomination of Desolation will trigger the Great Tribulation.
-See Daniel 9:27, Matthew 24:15.
-During this time, Antichrist will set up the seat of his empire in Jerusalem, and he and his followers will desecrate the rebuilt temple through the worship of Antichrist and an image of the beast.
+It will be rebuilt prior to the End Times, and it will be there so that Antichrist will declare himself to be God at the mid-point of Daniel's 70th Week.
+During this time, Antichrist will set up the seat of his empire in Jerusalem, and he and his followers will desecrate the rebuilt temple through the worship of Antichrist and an image of the beast (Abomination of Desolation).